Every life is a story unfolding, waiting to be told. I pray you find encouragement as I share mine with you:

 That night, I told Scott I didn’t expect him to return for the evening service, but I wanted to go.
 When I walked out of our bedroom to leave, I found my husband in the front seat of our pickup, along with my three kids, waiting to go.
 The next few months saw us at the church’s doors each time they were open.
 By Christmas, we were well acquainted with the many people we had met that first day.

-Taylor, our next-to-youngest child, was acting and singing in the church’s Kids Music Theater program.
+Our next-to-youngest child acted and sang that year in the church children’s theater program.
 She played a “Jazzy Shepherd” in the Christmas Pageant.
 But God had a plan.
 Each week, the Gospel came forth as the kids worked their scenes and sang along to the music provided by the leaders.
 Scott would often take her and sit in the back pews while she practiced.
 Each time, he heard the Gospel in a way that helped him understand who Jesus was and why he needed salvation.

 When the day of the play arrived, we overslept.
 We hurried our five kids through getting dressed, brushing their teeth, and grabbing Little Debbie snacks for breakfast before rushing out the door.
 My hair pulled back in a messy ponytail, and I put on a frumpy white sweater and a blue skirt.
 I had no idea what this day held, but by the time the worship music started, I was weeping and raising my hands along with the rest of the room.
 At the end of the service, Scott leaned over to me and asked, “What should I say when I go up there?”